criteo/criteo-api-python-sdk/sdks/retailmedia_2023-07/docs/CampaignApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **submit_proposal**
-> RetailMediaExternalv1ProposalStatusModelResponse submit_proposal(id)
+> ProposalStatusModelResponse submit_proposal(id)

-Submit a proposal to modify a Preferred Deal Line Item for review.
+Only the components of the Line Item that are in a valid state will be reviewed.

 ### Example